Seoul shares edge up, Samsung Electronics hits lifetime high

-The Korea Composite Stock Price Index (KOSPI) .KS11 ticked 0.25 percent higher to 1,962.33 points as of 9.07 p.m.
-EST on Sunday.
+The Korea Composite Stock Price Index (KOSPI) ticked 0.25 percent higher to 1,962.33 points as of 0207 GMT.
 Foreign investors were net buyers for the eighth session.

 “The main board opened strong on positive economic data over the weekend, but investors are taking profits in shares that saw steep gains recently as uncertainties over upcoming events and the U.S. fiscal talks return to the fore,” said Lee Young-gon, an analyst at Hana Daetoo Securities.